 Career Options: Medical Assistant or Nurse

 Depending on the types of jobs and work environments that interest you, there are several kinds of education choices available to you.
 If you are a people person, you might find it rewarding to be a medical assistant or a nurse.
 These medical fields are very active, even in tough economic times.
 And it's easier than ever to go back to school and get that degree at a career college or online school.
-They have Medical Assistant Professions programs and Nursing programs that will fit your budget and your schedule.
+They have Medical Assistant Professions programs and Other Nursing programs that will fit your budget and your schedule.

 Finding the Right College